The Adventure Trainee Program

 What: A small team of trainees is managed each summer by one of our directors or a senior guide.

 Description: You will work long and hard, but very fulfilling and enjoyable days.
 The goals of the Adventure Trainee Program are as follows:

 Who: We look for people who love God, enjoy working hard, want to grow in their Christian faith, and want to give their summer to the campers.
-Must be at least 16 years old.
-If you miss the age cutoff, you might consider our Voyager 2 Week Camp or our Expedition 3 Week Summer Camp.
+Must be at least 17 years old.

 Why: We’ve asked our staff why they work here in our series of staff interviews.

 How: The Trainee Program has a history of filling up very fast.
 We recommend you Apply as soon as you are fairly certain you’d like to work here.
 Priority is given to applications received before December 31st.
 We typically stop taking applications on March 1st.

 The trainee program plays a critical role in enabling Rock-N-Water to minister to youth, to function properly, and to build up new leaders.
 But what does that mean, and how does that look?